zabbix/zabbix/templates/db/oracle_agent2/README.md

 ## Overview

 The template is developed to monitor a single DBMS Oracle Database instance with Zabbix agent 2.
-It requires Zabbix agent 7.0 or newer.
+It requires Zabbix agent 2 version 7.0 or newer.
 ## Tested versions

 This template has been tested on: